 Phytophthora Root Rot

-Treating these types of gingko tree disease is possible.
+Treating these types of gingko tree diseases is possible.
 You should use fungicides containing the ingredient fosetyl-al. Follow label directions.